AgnosticGames/DST-Character-Template/README.md

 7. Eidt any of the images that you would like to update for your character
 ```
 Do not change the dimenions of the PNG unless you know what you are doing.
-To test your character images out, find the .scml file (..\yourcharactername\exported\yourcharactername),
+To test your character images out, find the .scml file (..\exported\yourcharactername),
 right click it, open with, navigate to ..\Program Files (x86)\Steam\steamapps\common\Don't Starve Together Mod Tools
 ```